-GLESEC Operations Center was able to find that some vulnerability have been mitigated from previous month.
-Nevertheless 23 medium risk vulnerabilities remain, which should be of concern to the Organization.
+These vulnerabilities are very similar to the ones reported in previous months.
+Nevertheless 25 medium risk vulnerabilities remain, which should be of concern to the organization.

-The level of risk has continued to increase; we recommend applying security measures to remedy these vulnerabilities that can compromise your organization.
-Refer to recommendations section for more details.
 Some of these recommendations remain the same from previous month because they have not been remediated in full or on all hosts with the issue.